 The strongest evidence supports benefits related to motor development and decreases in repetitive, stereotyped and self-injurious behaviours (Ferreira et al., 2019).
 Sport also provides the perfect backdrop to teach young people with autism about rules, strategy and teamwork (Sowa and Meulenbroek, 2012).

-Sport and physical activities may be difficult due to the loud, chaotic environments or exclusion from participation.
-The Special Olympics and Unified Sports are programs specifically created to include athletes of all ages and all abilities in team and individual sports.
+Sport and physical activities may be challenging due to the loud, chaotic environments or exclusion from participation.
+The Special Olympics and Unified Sports are programs specifically created to include athletes of all ages and abilities in team and individual sports.

 It can be difficult for a person with autism to navigate these complex rules and work out how close or far away to stand from other people (Yanardag et al., 2010).
 In addition to physical boundaries, language interpretation should be considered, especially for coaches.
 The language used in daily conversation often contains a number of metaphors and ambiguous phrases.